 Or maybe this line from my mentor, Paul Reddick, “Your life is perfectly designed for the results you’re currently getting."

-Thanks again to Ryan Munsey for being a part of the Joovv AMA family!
+Thanks again to Ryan Munsey for being a part of the Joovv family!
 Also, don't forget to check out his podcast when you get a chance.
 Ryan hosts a phenomenal show.